Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-209:
+New in this latest version release-210:

 1.)
-Added support for nearly all third party solar mods, with the notable exception of US2.

-2.)
-Fixed numerous solar panel bugs and improved performance.
-This is all thanks to github user @Aebestach be sure and thank them.

-3.)
-Since RC1 we have fixed singlestar mode not enabling configside.
-Now singlestar systems will again not be burdened with any multistar extra code, automatically.
+Hotfix for panel exposure in multistar mode sometimes listing over 100%.

 About
 -----